NeurodataWithoutBorders/pynwb/docs/source/extensions_tutorial/6_documenting_extension.rst

                 ...

-To generate the HTML documentation files from the YAML (or JSON) sources of the extension simply run:
+To generate the HTML documentation files from the YAML (or JSON) sources of the extension, simply run:

 .. code-block:: text

     cd docs/source
     make html

-The generated documentation will be available in build/html.
+The generated documentation will be available in ``build/html``.
 To view, open ``build/html/index.html`` in your browser.
 These pages contain diagrams of your extension.
 Note that there are several places where information needs to be added.
 For instance, the Overview section says: